 Another missive for my NEC jazz piano students:

 If one is writing SATB, all the voices should have a good melody.
 Melody in the inner-parts is called voice leading.
-A certain number of rules and regulations should generally be followed, but creativity is allowed if the final effect is pretty enough.
+A certain number of rules and regulations should generally be followed, but creativity is allowed if the final effect is suitably attractive.

 A genial way to explore part writing and voice leading is with Christmas carols.
 In all the old SATB carol books, one sees the arrangers having plenty of fun solving the problems.
 Here are two I picked at random, both harmonized by Sir John Stainer in 1850.
 (Thanks to Matthew Guerrieri for the Stainer attribution.)

 The above version of “Good King Wenceslas” is utterly diatonic throughout.
 Gorgeous.
 In this diatonic context one can really feel the power of relative minor and subdominant.
 (The final two bars predict 80’s pop music.)

 For “God Rest Ye Merry Gentlemen” Stainer lets himself have even more fun.
 The first bar is especially beautiful and distinctive.
 For myself, at the end of the piece, I’d put the alto on B and have the full E minor to finish.
 But on the other hand, leaving out the fifth perhaps gives it an “antique” or “medieval” kind of feeling.